/

 3.4.
 Cinnamon/Cardamom/Nutmeg

-In specific dessert recipes, the vanilla flavor isn’t necessary and is just being used to mask or hide the scent of the egg.
+In specific dessert recipes, the vanilla flavor isn’t necessary and is just used to mask or hide the scent of the egg.
 A pinch of spice will suffice for this in recipes.
-Spices like cinnamon powder, cardamom powder, or nutmeg powder can be substituted.
-In fact, it is a perfect substitute for vanilla extract.
+Cinnamon powder, cardamom powder, or nutmeg powder can be substituted.
+It is a perfect substitute for vanilla extract.

 3.5.
 Coffee Powder or Espresso Powder

-Coffee or Espresso powder can be used in place of vanilla extract in chocolate-flavored recipes such as chocolate cakes, chocolate muffins, and so on.
-It is a good substitute for vanilla extract.
+Coffee or Espresso powder can be used instead of vanilla extract in chocolate-flavored recipes such as chocolate cakes, chocolate muffins, etc. It is a good substitute for vanilla extract.
 Adding coffee to the chocolate increases the flavor and makes it even more delicious.
-You don’t need to use a tablespoon of coffee; just a sprinkle or two would suffice.
+You don’t need a tablespoon of coffee; just a sprinkle or two would suffice.

 3.6.
 Maple Syrup

 Because maple syrup has a flavor like vanilla extract, you can use maple syrup instead of vanilla extract.
 The ideal type of maple syrup is pure maple syrup; however, pancake syrup would suffice.
-Any flavor differences will be minor, although maple syrup contains more sugar than vanilla.
-If your recipe calls for sugar, you might want to cut back on it.
+Chore differences will be minor, although maple syrup contains more sugar than vanilla.
+You might want to cut back on sugar if your recipe calls for sugar.
 It is a great substitute for vanilla extract.

 3.7.
 Almond Extract